article / Global politics

 • Turkey: As the largest investor and builder in Somalia, and with long-standing tensions with Israel, Ankara is deeply wary of this move.
 Competition between Turkey and Israel in the Horn of Africa may intensify.

-• United States: Demonstrates a stance of "strategic superficiality" in the United Nations Security Council discussions.
-Its logic is described as follows: since the international community can recognize a Palestinian state lacking actual sovereignty, then recognizing Somaliland, which has been functioning de facto for thirty years, is logically acceptable.
-Although this argument appears far-fetched, it may become the dominant narrative at a time when Arab influence is waning.
+• United States: Demonstrates a strategically superficial stance in the United Nations Security Council discussions.
+Its logic is described as follows: since the international community can recognize a Palestinian state lacking actual sovereignty, then recognizing Somaliland, which has been functioning de facto for thirty years, is logically permissible.
+This argument, though somewhat far-fetched, may become the dominant narrative in the current context of waning Arab influence.

 • Ethiopia: This key regional actor has remained silent.
 As a landlocked country, Ethiopia has long viewed Somaliland as a crucial potential access route to the sea.
 Israel's involvement has complicated Addis Ababa's calculus, forcing it to carefully balance its relationship with Israel, its ties with the Somali Federal Government, and its desire for sea access.